On endomorphisms of projective varieties with numerically trivial canonical divisors: Introduction

-\begin{remark} When $A$ is an abelian surface, Krieger and Reschke \cite[Propositions 2.5 and 4.3]{KR} showed that an isogeny $f$ is amplified if and only if the set of preperiodic points $\Prep(f)=\Tor(A)$ where $\Tor(A)$ is the set of torsion points in $A$.
-This is also equivalent to saying that $f$ is PCD.
-The reason now is simple by applying the above theorem.
+\begin{remark} When $A$ is an abelian surface, Krieger and Reschke \cite[Propositions 2.5 and 4.3]{KR} showed that an isogeny $f$ is amplified if and only if the set of preperiodic points $\Prep(f)=\Tor(A)$ where $\Tor(A)$ is the set of torsion points in $A$, which is equivalent to saying that $f$ is PCD.
+The key reason is due to the phenomenon that any eigenvalue of $f^*|_{H^1(A,\mathcal{O}_A)}$ of modulus $1$ is necessarily a root of unity for when $\dim(A)=2$.
 Indeed, let $\alpha, \beta$ be the eigenvalues of $f^*|_{H^1(A,\mathcal{O}_A)}$.
 Then the eigenvalues of $f^*|_{H^1(A,\mathbb{Z})}$ are $\alpha, \beta, \overline{\alpha}, \overline{\beta}$.
 Once some of them has modulus $1$, so are all of them and hence all are roots of unity by Kronecker's theorem.
 However, in the higher dimensional cases, this phenomenon no longer holds due to the existence of the Salem polynomials.
 So we can construct a PCD endomorphism which is not amplified induced by any Salem polynomial; see Example \ref{exa-salem}. \end{remark}

-The following result gives another characterizations and comparison of amplified and PCD endomorphisms from the aspect of divisors. \begin{theorem} (cf.~Theorems \ref{thm-ab-amp-cri} and \ref{thm-pcd-cri2}) Let $f:A\to A$ be a surjective endomorphism of an abelian variety $A$.
+The following result gives another characterizations and comparison of amplified and PCD endomorphisms in terms of divisors. \begin{theorem} (cf.~Theorems \ref{thm-ab-amp-cri} and \ref{thm-pcd-cri2}) Let $f:A\to A$ be a surjective endomorphism of an abelian variety $A$.
 Then the following hold. \begin{itemize} \item[(1)] $f$ is amplified if and only if $f^*D\not\equiv D$ for any nef $\R$-Cartier divisor $D\not\equiv 0$. \item[(2)] $f$ is PCD if and only if $f^*D\not\equiv D$ for any nef Cartier divisor $D\not\equiv 0$. \end{itemize} \end{theorem}

 Let $f:X\to X$ be a surjective endomorphism of a projective variety $X$ over $k$.
 When the base field $k$ is uncountable, Amerik and Campana \cite{AC} showed that $f$ has a Zariski dense orbit if and only if there is no dominant rational map $\pi:X\dasharrow \mathbb{P}^1$ such that $\pi\circ f=f$.
-When $k$ is countable, this equivalence still remains unknown (cf.~\cite[Conjecture 7.14]{MS}) except the case when $X$ is an abelian variety proved by Ghioca and Scanlon \cite[Theorem 1.2]{GS}.
-In the following, we show that they are also equivalent to ``PCD endomorphisms'' for abelian varieties.
+When $k$ is countable, this equivalence remains unknown (cf.~\cite[Conjecture 7.14]{MS}) except the case when $X$ is an abelian variety proved by Ghioca and Scanlon \cite[Theorem 1.2]{GS}.
+In the following, we show that they are also equivalent to ``PCD endomorphisms'' for self-isogenies of abelian varieties.